The nZone’s Rules for Indoor Soccer are based off Modified FIFA Laws for Indoor Play.

 Adult: Size 5 (ages 12 and up).
 Size 4 (ages U-8 to U-11).

 There are unlimited substitutions .
 You do not need the referee’s permission, but the ref should be notified.
-Change over must occur at the team entrance to your player box.
+Change over must occur while play is at the far end of the field and players must meet at the team entrance to your player box.
 Goalkeeper change should transition as fast as possible.

 5. Guest Players